-Royal icing can be stored at room temperature for up to 2 weeks.
-I store my royal icing in the fridge in an airtight container with a piece of plastic wrap tightly covering the top, with the lid.
-I store it in the fridge as it doesn’t separate as much.
+TIP: I store my royal icing in the fridge in an airtight container with a piece of plastic wrap tightly covering the top with the lid.
+I keep it in the refrigerator as it doesn’t separate as much.

 Icing that has gone bad has a sour smell to it.
 Gasses created in the icing cause solids to puff up significantly and often pressure can cause the lid on the container to pop.
 If you suspect icing is bad, toss it and make a new batch.